-319 4.
-Environmental Consequences 4.17 Impacts on Vegetation Resources portions of acquired lands (APM BIO-19), and minimizing the size of the disturbance area along the linears (APM BIO-8 and APM BIO-19).
-Native Cacti, Succulents and Trees Biological surveys in 2009, 2010, and 2013 included an inventory of native cacti, succulents, and trees that are not designated as special-status or rare species, but are regulated to prevent unlawful harvesting.
-Potential impacts to these and other applicable non-listed plant species from the PSEGS would be addressed through APM BIO-8, APM BIO-14, APM BIO-23, and APM BIO-24.
+Native Cacti, Succulents, and Trees Biological surveys in 2009, 2010, and 2013 included an inventory of native cacti, succulents, and trees that are not designated as special-status or rare species, but are regulated to prevent unlawful harvesting.
+Potential impacts to these and other applicable non-listed plant species from the Palen Solar Electric Generating System (PSEGS) would be addressed through Applicant Proposed Measure (APM) BIO-8, Applicant Proposed Measure (APM) BIO-14, Applicant Proposed Measure (APM) BIO-23, and Applicant Proposed Measure (APM) BIO-24.

-Closure and Decommissioning Potential impacts to vegetation resources from closure and decommissioning of the PSEGS would be addressed by implementing APM BIO-22, which would involve the preparation of a Decommissioning and Reclamation Plan and cost estimate that meets all applicable laws and regulations.
+Closure and Decommissioning Potential impacts to vegetation resources from closure and decommissioning of the Palen Solar Electric Generating System (PSEGS) would be addressed by implementing Applicant Proposed Measure (APM) BIO-22, which would involve the preparation of a Decommissioning and Reclamation Plan and cost estimate that meets all applicable laws and regulations.

-4.17.5 Residual/Unavoidable Adverse Impacts after Applicant Proposed Measures are Implemented The PSEGS would have residual impacts to vegetation resources, eliminating some and degrading all of the Sonoran creosote bush scrub and other native vegetation communities within the disturbance area.
+4.17.5 Residual/Unavoidable Adverse Impacts after Applicant Proposed Measures are Implemented The Palen Solar Electric Generating System (PSEGS) would have residual impacts to vegetation resources, eliminating some and degrading all of the Sonoran creosote bush scrub and other native vegetation communities within the disturbance area.
 Even with reduced soil grading activities, which would retain root structure, soil surfaces, and presumably surface hydrology over much of the solar field, the practice of maintaining vegetation height at a 12-inch maximum during project operations would stunt the growth or result in the death of larger canopy shrubs.
 This could result in secondary effects to understory plants in the Sonoran creosote bush scrub vegetation community.
-The PSEGS would have residual sand shadow effects to downwind sand dune habitat in the Palen Dry Lake- Chuckwalla sand transport corridor.
-The PSEGS also would fragment and degrade adjacent native plant and wildlife communities, and could promote the spread of invasive non-native plants.
+The Palen Solar Electric Generating System (PSEGS) would have residual sand shadow effects to downwind sand dune habitat in the Palen Dry Lake- Chuckwalla sand transport corridor.
+The Palen Solar Electric Generating System also would fragment and degrade adjacent native plant and wildlife communities, and could promote the spread of invasive non-native plants.
 Palen Solar Electric Generating System Draft SEIS 4.17-14 July 2013